IanEdington/learn/java/coursework.md

 Covariant return types: In a sub-class it's possible for a method to return a type that is a sub-type of the overridden method.
 A method can return a downstream type of it's overridden method's return type.

+Overridden methods can only throw the exceptions that were specified in the base method.

 ### Polymorphism
 Variables in java are **polymorphic**: A variable declared as a super-class can hold a sub-class but are limited to the interface of the super-class.
 ```java